 PAProfile A vector representing presence/absence of binary traits.
-See Details for more information.
+See Details for information on supported input types.

-NumIter Number of iterations to simulate for random permutation analysis.
+NumIter Integer; Number of iterations to simulate for random permutation analysis.

 This function implements the D-Statistic for binary traits on a phylogeny, as introduced in Fritz and Purvis (2009).
-The statistic is the following ratio:
+The statstic is the following ratio: